LeeyaD/rb130/written_prep.md

 p some_method(bloc)
 ```
--------- Left off here ON MY OWN ------
 11. How do we fix the following code so the output is true?
-Explain
+Explain - DONE
 ```ruby
 def some_method(block)
   block_given? # we want this to return `true`